TenseiCho/tenseicho.github.io/src/content/projects/project-2.md

 ---
 title: 'Andrew the Discord Bot'
-description: 'My second try at a Discord bot '
+description: 'Everyone has to have a Discord bot '
 pubDate: 2024-06-10
 image:
     url: '/project-images/andrew-discord.png'